MIROC-DOC/model_description/draft/Hotta_pmlsc.md

-# pmlsc: Large Scale Condensation
+# pmlsc: Large Scale Condensationa

+The code is written in the 'pmlsc' file and called in 'padmn', 'pcumc', 'pshcn', and 'pvdfm' files.

 ## Physical basis for statistical PDF scheme